21 Sep Exercising after Breast Reduction

 Reduced Swelling and Inflammation

 - Visual Inspection: One of the most straightforward ways to gauge reduced swelling is by looking at the surgical area.
-If the swelling has gone down noticeably, it’s a good sign
+If the swelling has gone down noticeably, it’s a good sign.

 It’s vital to listen to your body and not rush this process.
 The timelines mentioned are general guidelines, and individual recovery can vary.